Palette-Labs-Inc/protocol/docs/rfcs/00003-cryptography.md

 - The switch from `PSN` GrubDash to `PSN` DelishEats does not require permission from `PSN` GrubDash.
 - `PSN` DelishEats now fulfills Bob's needs.

-## Proposal

-The main content of the RFC:
-- Detailed description of the proposed solution or standard.
-- Technical specifications and design details.
-- Examples of how the solution would work in practice.

-## Examples

 ## References
 - ATProto [Repository specification](https://atproto.com/specs/repository).
 - Farcaster [protocol specificatiion](https://github.com/farcasterxyz/protocol/blob/main/docs/SPECIFICATION.md#13-storage-registry)